KwatME/kwat/posts/Hematopoietic/Hematopoiesis/index.md

 But in any event, big bones, liver, and all the things that used to do hematopoiesis will remember how to do it.
 When your body needs a lot of hematopoiesis, these structure put their hematopoiesis hat on and start making blood cells.

+Finally, hematopoiesis is a dynamic process and adapts to your physiological demand.

 ## Let's talk about how specific cell types mature.

 ### HCSs become myeloblasts, which become granulocytes.